Painting Through the Dark

 “…from life and from the stage, (Gemma) knows drama: She gets the simultaneous thrill and catch-in-the-throat nervousness of landing in a place you’ve never been, on your own in a strange city or strange country, with no plan of action but to feel its presence, start moving, and go from there.” —Bob Hicks

-Purchase from your favorite independent bookseller:
+Purchase from your favorite independent bookseller, including the following:

 Past Events: